Loire valley castles: Chateau de Cheverny and Beauregard

 A One-day excursion to discover the sumptuous chateaux of the Loire valley, witnesses of the French Renaissance.
-Landing in the park of the Chateau of Cheverny located in Sologne in the Loire valley.
+Landing in the park of the Chateau de Cheverny located in Sologne in the Loire valley.
 Visit the Chateau: the Botanical park and the Chateau’s splendid interior, the kennels and the Tintin exhibition, the gardens and forest; don’t miss this amazing legacy.

 Please note that these VIP helicopter charter flights are not shared with other passengers.

 The helicopter flies at a height of 300 to 450m and the view is splendid as the sun is in the back during the outward flight as well as on the return flight.

 We meet you at our private terminal at the Paris heliport located Porte de Sevres (private parking and direct access to the helicopters).

 - Flight towards Orleanais, via western Paris region, Château de Versailles and its French style garden, forest of Rambouillet, castles of Beaugency, Blois.

 - Landing in the park of the Chateau de Beauregard.

 Escorted tour with a private guide of the Chateau de Beauregard, duration 1h.